vitessio/website/content/en/docs/23.0/reference/programs/vtbackup/_index.md

       --external-compressor string                                  command with arguments to use when compressing a backup.
       --external-compressor-extension string                        extension to use when using an external compressor.
       --external-decompressor string                                command with arguments to use when decompressing a backup.
+      --external-decompressor-use-manifest                          allows the decompressor command stored in the backup manifest to be used at restore time.
+Enabling this is a security risk: an attacker with write access to the backup storage could modify the manifest to execute arbitrary commands on the tablet as the Vitess user.
+NOT RECOMMENDED.
       --file-backup-storage-root string                             Root directory for the file backup storage.
       --gcs-backup-storage-bucket string                            Google Cloud Storage bucket to use for backups.
       --gcs-backup-storage-root string                              Root prefix for all backup-related object names.